Best Hiking Skirts and Dresses of 2024/25

 View the REI Co-op Trailmade Skort

 The ripstop fabric also dries quickly, easily handling the light drizzle we encountered on a test hike and drying by the time we reached the car.
-We like how the skort itself feels as well, with fabric that feels durable yet soft against the skin.
+We also like how the skort feels, with fabric that feels durable yet soft against the skin.

 Other hiking skirts, dresses, and skorts we tested